Elections and Administration

 The statements, which are filed periodically throughout the year, are reviewed and audited by the Town Clerk.
 The filing deadlines for Town candidates or questions are: the eighth day before a Town preliminary election, general election or special election; the thirtieth day following a Town preliminary election, general election or special election; and the twentieth day of January the following year, with an accounting of all required information through December 31 of the preceding year.

-Beginning with the Annual Town Election on Monday May 9, 2011 and going forward, all elections will be held in the Auditorium of the Nashoba Regional High School.
+All elections are held in the Auditorium of the Nashoba Regional High School.

 Voting in Bolton